Prime Minister Imran Khan congratulates Pakistan team on New Zealand victory - ExBulletin

 Prime Minister Imran Khan congratulates Pakistan team on New Zealand victory

-ISLAMABAD: Prime Minister Imran Khan congratulated the Pakistan cricket team on Tuesday for their five-wicket victory over New Zealand in the second consecutive match of the Twenty20 World Cup, ARY NEWS reported.
+Prime Minister Imran Khan on Tuesday congratulated the Pakistan cricket team on their five-wicket victory over New Zealand in the second consecutive match of the Twenty20 World Cup.

 In a message from his Twitter account, the PM praised the team’s bowling efforts and hoped the Pakistan team would analyze their mistakes.